tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 the "server_name" extension.
 Any actual "server_name" extension is ignored.

-Upon determining the true SNI, the fronting server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in the following section, or forwards the TLS connection to the hidden server (if in Fronting Mode).
+Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in the following section, or forwards the TLS connection to the hidden server (if in Split Mode).

 ## Hidden Server Behavior